Camperdown Quarter

 Have Your Say

-The Pre-Application Consultation (PAC) process offers an opportunity for you to provide valuable feedback and suggestions on Camperdown Quarter.
-This will allow your comments to be considered and further develop the proposals before submitting a planning application to Dundee City Council.
+The Pre-Application Consultation (PAC) process offers you the opportunity to provide valuable feedback and suggestions on the proposals for Camperdown Quarter.
+This will allow your comments to be considered and for the proposals to be further developed before submitting a planning application to Dundee City Council.

 This input is crucial in ensuring that the development meets the needs of both future occupants and the local community.

-As part of this process, a first public consultation event will be held on Tuesday, 28th October 2025, between 2pm and 7pm at Block 5, Dunsinane Avenue, Dunsinane Industrial Estate, Dundee, DD2 3QN (car park accessed via Craigowl Street).
+As part of this process, a second, and final, drop-in public consultation event will be held on Tuesday, 25th November 2025, between 2pm and 7pm at JTC Furniture Group, Block 5, Dunsinane Avenue, Dunsinane Industrial Estate, Dundee, DD2 3QN (car park accessed via Craigowl Street).

 Comments made do not constitute representations to Dundee City Council.
 An opportunity to make representations to the Council will be available following formal submission of the planning application.